 Sometimes a direct blow to the palm of your hand can cause a scaphoid fracture.
-Occasionally, repeated 'stress' on the scaphoid bone can lead to a fracture.
+Rarely, repeated 'stress' on the scaphoid bone can lead to a fracture.
 This can occur, for example, in gymnasts and shot putters.

 Scaphoid fractures may be non-displaced (the fragments of the broken bone haven't moved out of position) or displaced (there is some movement of the bone fragments).